manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/intro-install/intro-install.md

 Oracle Database Enterprise Edition requires *8.3 GB* of local disk storage space to install the Oracle Database software.

-Oracle recommends that you allocate approximately *100 GB* to allow additional space for applying any future patches on top of the existing Oracle home.
+Oracle recommends that you allocate approximately *100 GB* to provide additional space for applying any future patches on top of the existing Oracle home.

-Click on the next lab to **Get Started**.
+Click the next lab to **Get Started**.

 ## Learn More